BirdScan MV1 Radar for wind turbines

 Felix Liechti, Sempach Ornithological Institute

 Housed in a compact container about two metres tall and one-and-a-half metres wide, the protection system should in future be set up at wind farm sites.
 As Felix Liechti of the Sempach Ornithological Institute explains, “The objective is to be able to identify the current volume of migratory birds flying over Switzerland in broad formations during the day and, in particular, at night.
 When dense formations of birds are in flight, the wind turbines can then be temporarily shut down.”
 The system uses a horn-shaped antenna which sends a vertical beam several 100 metres into the sky at an angle of about 45 degrees.
 “The radar sends out short, high-frequency pulses about 1,800 times per second.
-These then reflect off objects in the sky,” explains Daniel Früh of the Centre for Signal Processing and Communications Engineering, who is managing the ZHAW School of Engineering side of the project.
+These then reflect off objects in the sky,” explains Daniel Früh of the Centre of Signal Processing and Communications Engineering, who is managing the ZHAW School of Engineering side of the project.
 When they reach the receiver on the ground, the reflected pulses undergo further digital processing.
 The task for Daniel Früh and his team was to develop an algorithm capable of distinguishing birds from other objects in the sky and determining as precisely as possible how many birds had been identified and at what height they were flying.
 In order to optimise the system’s bird-detection capabilities, it was also necessary to carry out more development work on the radar’s high-frequency characteristics.
 This work was also required in order to obtain a licence to operate this innovative type of radar, for which a new national norm was registered with the Swiss telecommunications authority.

 If there are too many birds flying at a given height, the system will automatically shut down the wind farm.
 Once the number of birds diminishes, the rotors are switched back on.
 “The key advantage of this system is that the shutdown and restarting of the wind farm are fully automatic,” explains Daniel Früh.
 Because bird movements are monitored in real time, the wind farm is only shut down when the number of birds flying over it reaches a given threshold.
 This means that BirdScan is worthwhile both for birds and wind farm operators, explains Urs Seiffert of Swiss Birdradar Solution AG, the firm which will distribute the finished product.
 “Until now, in order to provide sufficient protection to birds, wind farm operators have had to switch off their turbines for comparatively long windows of time based on rough estimates of when large numbers of migratory birds were expected to appear.
 Our system provides more precise data on when wind turbines should be automatically switched on and off.
 This reduces downtime by about two thirds.”